Real Estate Photography Resources

 Vertical alignment is crucial for real estate photography.
 The real estate image should have the same vertical lines as the corners of the walls.
 This composition technique ensures that the real estate image looks professional.
 To capture an image with vertical alignment, you can use a tilt-shift lens.
 You can also use the grid option on your camera’s display.
 Lastly, you can edit vertical alignment in post-production.

-Ideally, the real estate agent will help their client prepare the listing, but you may have to make some adjustments while on-site.
-For instance, you can implement a two-minute rule per room.
+Ideally, the real estate agent helps their client prepare the listing, but you may need to make some adjustments while on-site.
+For instance, you can implement a “two-minute rule” per room:

-This two-minute rule includes decluttering the space by removing or hiding unnecessary items from the frame like soap, used towels, lotions, kitchen utensils, etc. For exceptional customer service, return the items to their original place after the shot.
-In addition to decluttering, open any blinds halfway to let in some light, turn on all of the lights, adjust the shower curtains, and close the toilet lids.
+• Declutter: Remove or hide unnecessary items from the frame (e.g., soap, used towels, lotions, kitchen utensils).
+For exceptional customer service, return items to their original place after the shot.

-If you feel that the listing isn’t ready for a real estate photo shoot and that your two-minute rule is not adequate, consider asking the real estate agent to reschedule.
-You want your client and their client to be satisfied, and an unprepared listing can reflect poorly on all parties.
+If you feel the listing isn’t ready and your two-minute rule isn’t adequate, consider asking the real estate agent to reschedule.
+An unprepared listing can reflect poorly on all parties, and client satisfaction is paramount.

 After you take real estate images of a listing, you need to review and edit them.
 To ensure that your photos are safe, upload them as soon as possible to your computer from your card.
 If you’re editing in Adobe Lightroom, you may have preferred presets for your real estate photos.
 Presets help you work faster and more efficiently.
 You need to also focus on editing the image’s exposure, lighting, clarity, and verticals.